michelleconville/drizzle-and-shade/DEPLOYMENT.md

 Add a username and password with an optional email address.

-* Once these steps are completed, push your changes to github but using the above commands.
+* Once these steps are completed, push the changes to github but using the above commands.

 ### All Auth